[3 MIN READ]

 - Wear sunglasses.
 Wear high-quality sunglasses any time you’re outdoors, preferably those with wraparound frames.
 These can protect your eyes from drying winds and irritating dust in the air.
 Choose lenses that block 100 percent of the sun’s UV rays.

-Dry eye symptoms can often be managed successfully at home, but be sure to talk to your doctor if symptoms worsen.
-With the right combination of medicines and other therapies, you have a good chance of achieving more comfortable eyes – and maybe better eyesight.
+Dry eye symptoms can often be managed successfully at home, but be sure to talk to your doctor if symptoms continue or worsen.